Skip to content

 PCB Trace Inductance Calculator

-Calculate PCB trace parasitic inductance using the Ruehli formula, including inductance per unit length and inductive impedance at key frequencies
+Calculate PCB trace parasitic inductance using the Ruehli formula.
+Get inductance per unit length and impedance at 100 MHz and 1 GHz.
+Free, instant results.

 Loading calculator...